cmagina/jetpack-l4t/README.md

 version of Ubuntu is desired, one can be specified with `-i <version, i.e. 22.04>`.

+All firmware, overlay, and filesystem archives are copied to `$HOME/.local/share/jetpack-l4t/<image tag>` as they need to be in the container build directory.
+This directory is deleted after the build completes.
+To keep the build artifacts, use the `-k` argument.

 ## Flashing a Jetson or IGX

 Supported Platforms: